Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Print raw json as output, not human-formatted data.

-    --no-prompt

-	    Disable interactive queries.

-    --non-interactive
-      Alias of --no-prompt.
-    --noprompt
-      Alias of --no-prompt.
     --organization

-	    The name of the parent organization to use as context.
+		The name of the organization to use as context.

 		Defaults to the current organization.

-	    A current organization is automatically set if there is none, either by taking the one organization the user belongs to, or asking the user to choose among the possibilities.
+		A current organization is automatically set if there is none, either by taking the one organization the user has, or asking the user to choose among the possibilities.

+		Cannot be used together with --all.

     --target

 	    The once-off target to use for the current operation.